 Limitations of this report

+This report is only based on articles indexed at PubMed/Medline.
+The variety of applied approaches was expected to grow if further databases (i.e. EMBASE or MEDPILOT) are searched.
+Although this might harden the presented conclusion, it would not rise the informative content of this report.

 Detailed information about type of X-Ray and films used as well as acts of calibration of examiners was not included to this review.
-We took into account, that journal reviewers already checked the applied intervention and found these appropriate.
+We took into account, that journal reviewers have already checked the applied intervention and found these appropriate.
 Furthermore, the widespread use of dental radiographs implies standardization on a reasonable level and quality.
 Findings in adults were favored, due to the variety of radiographic studies and dentition in children and adolescents.
 The variety of the mixed dentition is in fact a problem of standardization.
 The authors are aware that for every entity studied within this review, hundreds of other articles exist and there might be even standards scientists agree on.
 But, this can only be figured out by further systematic reviews – one for each entity and a final harmonization in a reporting guideline.
 Such a general guideline would support the authors preparing their studies and manuscripts as well as the scientists to compare data.